zitalk/CRFusion/README.md

 ### 5. Evaluation metric
 The evaluation metric results are generated using a uniform evaluation code: https://github.com/lartpang/PySODEvalToolkit.

 To ensure a fair and accurate evaluation of our work, the prediction saliency maps of competing methods are generated using their published code.
-The saliency map results predicted by our model are available in the [`repo/Results`](./Results/) directory.
+The saliency map results predicted by our model are available in the [`Results on DUTLF-V2`](./Results/DUTLF-V2.zip) directory.

 <br>